Skip to content

 Notice accounts

-You have to give the bank notice of your withdrawal in advance.
-For obvious reasons, the interest rates you can earn from notice accounts are higher than ‘easy access’, but lower than fixed-term accounts of one year or more (see below).
-The notice periods for many of the most popular offerings tend to be 90 or 180 days, although some accounts offer notice periods of as little as a week.
+You must give the bank advance notice of your withdrawal.
+For obvious reasons, the interest rates you can earn from notice accounts are higher than those in ‘easy access’ but lower than those in fixed-term accounts of one year or more (see below).

 Fixed-term accounts